The Race for Tony McCoy’s Jockeys Title

 Sam Twiston-Davies

 Twiston-Davies looks destined for the top having increased his tally year-on-year since 2008-09.
 He secured his first century in a season in 2013-14 and, like Scudamore, has improved markedly on that figure this term.
-His association with the Paul stable has also improved his strike rate to nearly 20% while he trails only McCoy and Johnson in terms of rides this season.
+His association with the stable has also improved his strike rate to nearly 20% while he trails only McCoy and Johnson in terms of rides this season.

 His elevation to number one jockey at Ditcheat in place of Daryl Jacob raised some eyebrows but Twiston-Davies has handled the pressure admirably at a young age.
 Such is the strength in depth at the Nicholls stable that Nick Scholfied has been employed as second jockey while has maintained his association with leading chaser Silviniaco Conti.